raindrum/raindrum.github.io/lawsearch.md

 document.getElementById("bookmarkURL").innerHTML = window.location.href.split(/\?|#/)[0] + "?%s";
 </script>

-For other browsers, you can follow [this guide](https://www.howtogeek.com/114176/HOW-TO-EASILY-CREATE-SEARCH-PLUGINS-ADD-ANY-SEARCH-ENGINE-TO-YOUR-BROWSER/) to add it as a custom search engine.
+For other browsers, you can follow [this guide](https://www.howtogeek.com/114176/HOW-TO-EASILY-CREATE-SEARCH-PLUGINS-ADD-ANY-SEARCH-ENGINE-TO-YOUR-BROWSER/).

 ## Sources of Law